 In connection with the Business Combination, certain holders of Legacy SoundHound's capital stock entered into an amended and restated registration rights agreement prior to the consummation of the Business Combination with certain existing stockholders of ATSP with respect to the shares of Class A Common Stock they owned at the time of the consummation of the Business Combination, and with certain Legacy SoundHound stockholders.
 The Amended and Restated Registration Rights Agreement requires the Company to, among other things, file a resale shelf registration statement on behalf of the stockholders no later than 60 days after consummation of the Business Combination.
 The Amended and Restated Registration Rights Agreement also provides certain demand registration rights and piggyback registration rights to the stockholders, subject to underwriter cutbacks and issuer blackout periods.
-The Company has agreed to pay certain fees and expenses relating to registrations under the Amended and Restated Registration Rights Agreement.
-On November 10, 2022, the Registration Statement on Form S-1, initially filed with the SEC on May 16, 2022, was declared effective by the SEC, relating to the Company's obligations under the Amended and Restated Registration Rights Agreement.
+The Company has agreed to pay certain fees and expenses relating to registration Statement on Form S-1, initially filed with the SEC on May 16, 2022, was declared effective by the SEC, relating to the Company's obligations under the Amended and Restated Registration Rights Agreement.